 The real estate industry is a flourishing one in which you have the opportunity to get massive monetary returns.

 Real estate jobs are some of the highest-paid jobs.
 However, real estate professions do not only involve helping people buy and sell property there are also many other real estate job options that you might not know about.

 If you want to start working in the field of real estate, you must know about all the career options that there are in this field.
-Most common real estate job is of sales but becoming a realtor is not the only job that can be done.
+The most common real estate job is sales but becoming a realtor is not the only job that can be done.

 A. Real Estate Jobs in Which License Is Required

 If you own a real estate license, you can pick any full-time real estate job from the ones listed below: